My father, Dale Andrews: Oct 10, 1933 - Oct 1, 2011

 Dad made many beautiful pieces of furniture, wooden bowls and spoons.
 He also handmade about a dozen wooden boats, including nine gorgeous strip built canoes and two Melonseed sailboats.
 We have always received compliments when taking his boats out on the water —because of their beautiful craftsmanship.
 Dad loved sharing his knowledge of boat building with my husband Steve and they spent a lot of time together in the boat shop they set up in Florida.
 Dad used to say to Steve: "Kid, let me show you how that's done." :o)

-In September of 2006 my family gathered at Secret Lake in Avon, CT.
-Our invitations read “BYOB = Bring your own BOAT!”
-We celebrated dad's craftsmanship; he made all of the boats shown below.
+In September 2006, my family gathered at Secret Lake in CT for a BYOB = Bring your own BOAT day, to celebrate dad's craftsmanship. he made all of the boats below.

 In 2006, my Dad made a single man canoe for Steve.
-Living in Florida at the time, he sent emails & photos that shared the process of making a “Wee Lassie.”
-It all started with an email from him: "I was wondering if Steve would like his own single person, Wee Lassie.
+It all started with an email from him: "I was wondering if Steve would like his own single person Wee Lassie canoe.
 If so, I will be pleased to make a gift of this one that I am currently working on.
 Let me know."
 He sent the photo below of the canoe being shaped on a form with strips of cedar.
 I wrote him back the same day: Dad!
-Steven was SO excited about your email!
+Steven is SO excited about this!
 I know he’s already written to you & said YES, but I wanted you to know you’ve made his year!
 The canoe will be well used and loved.

 January 3rd: “Steve's Wee Lassie is getting started.”